MeeFoundation/my-signals-website/src/content/sections/home-banner.md

 # Banner
 note: ""
 title: "Say hello and signal your intent"
-description: MySignals is an introductory ceremony between you and a service provider.
+description: MySignals is an introductory handshake between your agent and a service provider website/app.

 image:
   src: "/images/banner.jpg" # Main Image